Skip to main content

 Epoch change

-Periodically (~24 hours), the Sui Testnet and Mainnet networks enter the process of epoch change.
-During epoch change, the network calculates and distributes staking rewards, validator metadata takes effect, and other network processes are performed.
-All user transactions are delayed until the new epoch begins.
+Approximately every 24 hours, the Sui Testnet and Mainnet networks enter epoch change.
+During an epoch change, the network calculates and distributes staking rewards, applies pending validator metadata changes, and performs other network maintenance.
+The network temporarily delays user transactions for a few hundred milliseconds until the new epoch begins.
+Sui full nodes and validators automatically retry user transactions on epoch change, so this short delay is transparent to most users.

-• If the response is None, it could mean the transaction was dropped in some step or is already finalized but this full node does not know yet.
-In this scenario, the safer option is to resubmit the transaction.
+• If the response is None, either Sui never finalized the transaction or this full node does not yet know about it.
+In this case, the safer option is to resubmit the transaction; as noted above, Sui transactions are idempotent.

-Before a transaction is locally executed, its effects are not reflected on the full node.
-This full node must wait for the transaction to be checkpointed and state synced, which normally takes a few seconds.
-After the full node receives this transaction in a checkpoint, it is executed and has effects updated locally.
+The full node must wait for the transaction to be checkpointed and state-synced, which normally takes a few seconds.
+It then executes the transaction and applies the resulting state changes locally.

 Example: Coffee shop payment

-As a real-world example, suppose you want to pay the local coffee shop 10 SUI for your morning coffee.
-The following steps demonstrate how the coffee shop can be sure that the payment is complete.
+As a real-world example, suppose you want to pay the local coffee shop 5 SUI for your morning coffee.
+The following steps show how the coffee shop can be sure the payment is complete.

 Transaction creation and signing